 • Press Release

-(Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) Board of Directors will consider a proposal to integrate the ISRI Paper Stock Specifications Domestic and Export Transaction Guidelines in the ISRI Scrap Specifications Circular at its Spring Meeting on April 16 during the 2018 ISRI Convention and Exposition.
+(Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) Board of Directors will consider a proposal to integrate the ReMA Paper Stock Specifications Domestic and Export Transaction Guidelines in the ISRI Scrap Specifications Circular at its Spring Meeting on April 16 during the 2018 ReMA Convention and Exposition.
 Following a review process that included two industry summits and extensive consultation with paper mills, brokers, and processors who deal in both domestic and export transactions, the integrated specifications and guidelines were proposed to help streamline industry transactions.

 The changes have already been approved by ISRI’s Paper Division and Paper Stock Industries (PSI) Chapter.
 The proposed guidelines are available for review and comment.